 When you are starting out, it is a good idea to create content around long tail keywords.
 These may not be as popular as shorter keywords, but they are more specific.
 This means that the people that search for them have more intent, making it easier to reach people with your content.

-For example, “mountain biking” as a keyword has lots of traffic.
-It has 10041 per month, but it has 280 websites using it as a keyword.
+For example, “mountain biking” currently as a keyword, has lots of traffic.
+It has 10041 searches per month, but it has 280 websites using it as a keyword.
 Many of these will be well established authority websites, which are difficult to compete against.
-For a long tail keyword, you really need the average number of searches to be over 50 and less that 100 other sites competing for it.
-Therefore, if we look at “mountain biking tips for beginners”as a keyword has 88 searches per month, but only 61 other websites competing for it.
+For a long tail keyword, you really need the average number of searches to be over 50 and less than 100 other sites competing for it.
+Therefore, if we look at “mountain biking tips for beginners” as a keyword, it has 88 searches per month, but only 61 other websites competing for it.
 This makes it more of an attractive keyword to create content around.

 So the higher the number of searches and the lower the competition, the better the keyword.
 It is much easier to rank long tail keywords in search engines.
 Additionally, the topic is narrowed down, making it easier to write the content as the subject is less broad.
 This targeted method may reduce your potential audience, but it will benefit the people that it is most relevant to.
 This creates a good user experience and increased trust, which makes it more likely for them to spend money.